ProNevros/ready-for-regex/README.md

 [_-] — The string can contain an underscore or hyphen.
 Both the underscore and the hyphen are called special characters.
 Special characters include any non-alphanumeric characters, such as punctuation or symbols.
 In this case, we only want a string that includes _ or -.
 It's important to note that the hyphen here is not the same hyphen that we used in our alphanumeric ranges.
 In bracket expressions, special characters that we want to include follow alphanumeric character ranges within the brackets.

 If we put all of these expressions together so that our pattern is ([a-z0-9_-]@[a-z0-9].[a-z], this will match any string that includes any combination of lowercase letters between a and z, any number between 0 and 9, and the special characters of an underscore or a hyphen.
 Keep in mind that these characters can be in any order.
-It's also important to note that this pattern does not require the string to meet all of these requirements; it can meet any of them.
+It's also important to note that this pattern doesn't require the string to meet all of these requirements; it can meet any of them.

 The following examples fulfill the requirements of this regex: